 Click around the outside edge of the object to select any additional background areas to remove.
 The magnetic lasso will snap to the edges of the object, but be sure to click frequently enough to help it out.
 Once you’ve selected part of the background, tap the delete key.

-You can also remove sections of the background using the eraser from the toolbox.
-This is good for the final cleanup after using the lasso tool.
+You can also use the eraser in the toolbox to delete sections of the background, which helps the final cleanup after you use the lasso tool.

 5. Delete the background